NEONScience/neon-data-institute-2016/_posts/pre-institute-materials/pre-institute3-rmd/2016-06-20-Rmd01-DocPubWorkflow.md

 In the
 [next tutorial]({{site.baseurl}}/tutorial-series/pre-institute3/rmd02)
-we will review this week's activity.
+we will learn more about working with the R Markdown format in R Studio.